CUCentralAdvancement/github-docs/readme.md

 table of contents...

+## GitHub Administration

+There are many different facets of administering the GitHub Organization.

+- [Project Creation](github/project-creation.md) - Most projects will consist of a pre-defined tech stack used across applications.
+You can find sample files to copy/paste to your new project.
+- [Project Archival](github/project-archival.md) - Some projects will have a definitive life-span, especially if they use "static site generation" and can be archived in a static manner.

 ## Frontend Apps

 The frontend stack is built off of React, Theme UI, and node/TS.
 Depending on whether server